lvn/uberman/readme.md

 blogAPI.listen();
 ```

+`uberman(config)` creates an API and applies the given `config`. `keyCert` and `keyPath` are required fields in the `config` and must respectively point to an TLS/SSL certificate file and its corresponding private key.
+Other fields in the config will be discussed later in this readme.

+`addEndpoint(name, schema[, options])` adds an endpoint in the API with the given schema, and the supplied options.
+The name is camelized to create the MongoDB collection, and dasherized to create the route.
+(For example, an endpoint named `xTreMeKoolEndPoint` would be routed to `x-tre-me-kool-end-point`, and have a Mongoose model named `xTreMeKoolEndPoint`.)

-This creates an API with an endpoint route `blog-posts`, backed by a MongoDB collection named `blogPosts`.
-The following default operations on the endpoint, routed to `/blog-posts`, are also generated:
+In the context of the quickstart example, the route `blogPosts` was created in the `blogAPI`, routed to `/blog-posts`, and backed by a Mongoose model named `blogPosts`.
+The following default operations on the endpoint, are also generated:
 * a **query** operation on `GET /blog-posts`.
-This is queriable through the query parameters.
+This is queriable through parameters in the query string.
 * a **create** operation on `POST /blog-posts`.
 This accepts only valid JSON with the `Content-Type` header as `application/json`.
 * a **retrieve** operation on `GET /blog-posts/:id`.
-* an **update** operation on `PUT /blog-posts/:id`.
+* a **replace** operation on `PUT /blog-posts/:id`.
 This accepts only valid JSON with the `Content-Type` header as `application/json`.
+* an **update** operation on `PATCH /blog-posts/:id`.
+This accepts only valid JSON with the `Content-Type` header as `application/json`.
 * a **destroy** operation on `DELETE /blog-posts/:id`
+These operations are compliant with [RFC 2616](https://tools.ietf.org/html/rfc2616) and [RFC 5789](http://tools.ietf.org/html/rfc5789)

-By default, Uberman APIs listen on port 443, and forces all connections to be over SSL.
+`listen([port], [host])` binds connections in the given host and port to the API.
+By default, Uberman APIs listen on localhost port 443, and accepts only HTTPS connections.

+## Routing
+Uberman dasherizes all endpoint routes, and places them under the API root.

+The API root is by default set to `/api/v{version}`, where `{version}` is the API version set in the config, or `0` by default.

 ## Requests and Responses
 By default, Uberman accepts only JSON request bodies (with the `Content-Type` header as `application/json`), and returns JSON response bodies.
 A typical response is as follows: